dimitri-nicolo/calico/maintenance/kubernetes-upgrade-tsee/operator.md

    ```

 1. (Optional) If you choose to retain data, make your persistent volumes ready for reuse.
 For each volume in the storage
-   class `tigera-elasticsearch`, make sure it is available again.
+   class that you specified in `log-storage.yaml`, make sure it is available again.
+By default the storage class name is
+   `tigera-elasticsearch`.
    ```bash
    PV_NAME=<name-of-your-pv>
    kubectl patch pv $PV_NAME -p '{"spec":{"claimRef":null}}'